 Advertisement

 LeBron and Savannah were high school sweethearts who began their relationship in 2002 and eventually tied the knot in 2013.
 The couple has three children, 10-year-old Zhuri, 17-year-old Bryce, and LBJ’s Lakers teammate, 20-year-old Bronny.
-Considering their extensive history together, it’s not too surprising that the four-time MVP named his significant other.
+Considering their long, stable and strong partnership, it’s not too surprising that the four-time MVP named his significant other as one of the most significant influences in his life.

-James had to explain himself a bit more after naming Jordan, but it’s no secret that LeBron has idolized the Bulls legend since long before he was the face of the Cleveland Cavaliers.
-James considers MJ a childhood hero and someone he’s always looked up to, so when the two finally met in 2001, it was a surreal experience for a young LeBron.
+But MJ?
+LeBron had to explain himself a bit more after naming Jordan, but it’s no secret that he has idolized the Bulls legend from long before he became an NBA superstar himself.
+MJ was a childhood hero for LBJ and someone he’s always looked up to.
+So, when the two finally met in 2001, it was a surreal experience for a young LeBron.

-“It’s two people that I’ve met in my life that’s changed my life, meaning my wife… and meeting Michael Jordan,” James shared on Uninterrupted.
+“It’s two people that I’ve met in my life that’s changed my life, meaning my wife… and meeting Michael Jordan,” James shared on UNINTERRUPTED, the media platform he co-founded.
 “When I met Michael Jordan for the first time, I literally couldn’t believe it was him.
 The dude looked like Jesus Christ to me.
 He was Black Jesus to me, and nobody could tell me anything different.”

 Despite the superstars’ first encounter being more than two decades ago, LeBron remembers it clearly.
 “I was in Chicago, Maverick [Carter] and I, and our good friend G, they take us to hoops… So we walk upstairs, and nobody told me that Mike lifts before he played… Mike is sitting on the bench press and I’m like, ‘Oh my f***ing God.'”